 How to Build Your Email Marketing Process Starting from Scratch

-Instead we have processes; well thought out, tested, and documented processes.
-We also have banks of ideas and years of accumulated know-how for inspiration.
+Well thought out processes that are tested and documented will allow brands to creates banks of ideas and years of accumulated know-how for inspiration.

-At Fuel Made, we define email marketing projects as four recurring phases: Audit, Strategy, Implementation, and Analysis.
+Fuel Made, defines email marketing projects as four recurring phases: Audit, Strategy, Implementation, and Analysis.

-For example, knowing what’s technically possible in Klaviyo helps decide how to structure the copy and how to build the email.
+For example, knowing what’s technically possible in an email marketing platform helps decide how to structure the copy and how to build the email.
 Or, seeing great results from one type of email leads to the addition of similar emails.
 That’s why these processes are iterative.

 To help you take action, we’ll illustrate each email marketing phase using examples from one of our clients in the beauty industry.

 This client came to us when they were still just using an entry-level email platform to blast campaigns to their full list.
 Sound familiar?

 Today, Klaviyo automated email flows generate 27% of their monthly revenue!